ysndr/MSc-Thesis/chapter/methodology.md

 The Nickel language implements lexical scopes with name shadowing.

 1. A name can only be referred to after it has been defined
-2. A name can be redefined for a local area
+2. A name can be redefined locally

 An AST inherently supports this logic.
 A variable reference always refers to the closest parent node defining the name and scopes are naturally separated using branching.